MercuryTechnologies/hs-temporal-cookbook/temporal102/README.md

 ### Setup

-You'll need four terminal windows for this exercise.
+You'll need five terminal windows for this exercise.

 ### Part A: Understanding the Code

 The `sayHelloGoodbyeWorkflow` in `Exercise1.hs` includes:

-1. **Two Activities**: Translation of "hello" and "goodbye" messages
+1. **Two Activities**: Translation of "hello" and "goodbye" messages by calling an HTTP service
 2. **A 10-second Timer**: Provides a window to test worker failure recovery

 The timer between activities gives you time to kill a worker and observe the handoff.